JulieSliwak/MathProgComplex.jl/docs/src/SDPhierarchy/mathprinciple.md

 Given an order $d$, one can therefore build the order $d$ moment relaxation, that is the following problem $\inf_{\mu \ge 0} \left\{ \int_K f(z)d\mu(z) \right\}$

+Note:

+- difference between real and complex.
-Equivalent, with moment description of the measure to: Moment Relaxation.
+- Equivalent, with moment description of the measure to: Moment Relaxation.

-Note: difference between real and complex. symmetries...
+- symmetries
+- multiorder

 ## The moment relaxation